milkaotieno/GithubSearch/README.md

 * GithubApi

 ### Installation Process
+To install:-
+* run the commands provided in your terminal,
+* git clone ///////// to download it
+* cd GithubSearch
+* npm install
-To install download it from the link provided, then run it locally from your computer.
+* ng serve to run the app locally from your machine
-* git clone

 ## Known Bugs
 All bugs encountered were resolved